 VNA Community Healthcare & Hospice, the original visiting nurse associations of Branford, Guilford, Hamden, North Haven and Madison has been providing healthcare at home and in the community since 1910.
 VNA Community Healthcare & Hospice’s longevity and progress has helped create a healthier community throughout the 35 towns the nonprofit home healthcare agency now serves.

-In the days our founders’ top priorities were improving sanitation in homes, assisting with home births and controlling childhood epidemics such as measles, chickenpox and mumps.
+In the days of our founders, top priorities were improving sanitation in homes, assisting with home births and controlling childhood epidemics such as measles, chickenpox and mumps.
 Most families did not have a regular physician so when a child was ill and absent from school, it was up to the visiting nurse to determine when the child could return to class.
-In partnership with the local Medical Directors, the visiting nurses held well-child clinics in the schools.
+In partnership with the local medical directors, the visiting nurses held well-child clinics in the schools.
 The clinics included hearing tests, dental hygiene and vaccinations.
 The nurses worked closely with the entire family unit and believed family involvement was crucial to improving sanitation, nutrition and overall health.

-Families are also still very important to VNA Community Healthcare& Hospice.
-Their Caregiver Support Network provides many free services for those caring for an ill or aging loved one, adhering to their founders’ belief that a strong family unit benefits both the patient and the community at large.
+Families are also still very important to VNA Community Healthcare & Hospice.
+The Family Caregiver Support Network provides many free services for those caring for an ill or aging loved one, adhering to our founders’ belief that a strong family unit benefits both the patient and the community at large.

 VNA Community Healthcare & Hospice is grateful to the individuals who give of their time and expertise.

 Secretary Dr. Louise-Marie Dembry

 Robyn Westerkamp, VP, Director of Human Resources